 Web Animation: Simon's Cat

 is an animated cartoon series by the English animator, Simon Tofield.
-Each episode revolves around the adventures of a house cat, who uses increasingly heavy-handed tactics to get its owner's attention.
+Each episode revolves around the adventures of the eponymous house cat, who uses increasingly heavy-handed tactics to get its owner's attention.
 The series is hand drawn and then animated in Adobe Flash.
 There are also four published books and a series of Daily Mirror strips

 featuring the titular cat in comic form, as well as two apps.